adolfcg/Mac/README.md

 brew analytics off
 ```

-Finally you can check the health of your current installation with
+Finally you can check the health of your current installation with:

 ```sh
 brew doctor